Distinguished Scholars Program

 2. The student will complete 2 high school credits through AAO each year.
 (Seniors who have been active in the program may request a reduction in required credits.
 8th graders may participate if enrolled in 2 middle school credits or more.)

-3. The student maintains a cumulative 92% average in AAO high school classes to continue in the program.
+3. The student maintains a cumulative average of 92% in AAO high school classes to remain in the program.
 (Averages are confirmed at the end of each semester.)

 Program Description

-• Students will meet over Zoom the second and fourth Friday of the month as a cohort (Aug–April).
-The regularly scheduled time will be Fridays 11 AM EST. Time may vary depending on guest speaker availability.
+• Students will meet via Zoom on the second and fourth Fridays of each month as a cohort (Sept–April).
+The regularly scheduled time will be Fridays at 11 AM EST. The time may vary depending on the guest speaker’s availability.

-• The student planning committee will facilitate the club meetings with input from club members and club advisors.
+• The student planning committee will facilitate club meetings and incorporate input from club members and advisors.
 In addition to getting to know one another, we will listen to featured speakers (such as homeschool graduates now working in various careers) and discuss timely topics (such as entrepreneurship, AI, and alternatives to college).
 Meetings will be recorded for those who cannot attend.

 • Students will continue their interactions throughout the year via monitored discussion threads on Canvas.